 Oral Health Education

-An oral health educator has an important and valuable role within a dental practice to promote good oral health care and work with patients to prevent disease.
+An oral health educator has an important and valuable role within a dental practice to promote good oral health care and work with patients to help prevent oral disease.

 Who is it for?

-Registered dental nurses who wish to further their knowledge and specialise in Oral Health Education, enabling them to complement the role of the dental hygienist and take a more active role in the promotion of oral health, help increase sales of oral hygiene aids and promote cosmetic treatments offered by the practice.
+Registered dental nurses who wish to further their knowledge and specialise in Oral Health Education, enabling them to take a more active role in the promotion of Oral Health.

 - Candidates become part of the NEBDN Alumni ensuring ongoing support, information and networking opportunities.